-Grade Bumps for Advanced Academic Classes - Students taking an Honors, Advanced Placement, or Dual Enrollment class get a five or ten-point bump for each course in which a grade of A, B, or C is earned (70 or higher).
-Honors classes receive a five-point bump and Advanced Placement or Dual Enrollment receives a ten-point bump.
-Students who earn a grade of 69 or below will not receive a bump.
+Grade Bumps for Advanced Academic Classes

+- Honors classes receive a five-point bump for each course in which a grade of A, B, or C is earned (70 or higher). - Advanced Placement or Dual Enrollment receives a ten-point bump for each course in which a grade of A, B, or C is earned (70 or higher).
+This bump will include technical courses for the Class of 2025 and beyond.

+Students who earn a grade of 69 or below WILL NOT receive a bump.